-What happens to serum immunoglobulin levels during gestation and in early life?
+What happens to serum immunoglobulin levels in early life?

-IgG levels of maternal origin in the fetal circulation increase over the course of pregnancy.
+IgG levels of maternal origin in the fetal circulation increase throughout pregnancy.
 At the end of gestation, fetal IgG levels exceed those in the maternal circulation, which indicates that the placenta develops an active transport mechanism for IgG molecules (1).

 Maternal immunoglobulin G (IgG) is transported across the placenta, mainly in the third trimester.
 Because of this, babies born prematurely have less IgG.